 Magazines are periodicals.
 Newspapers are periodicals.
 Why do librarians call them periodicals?
-It's our business to collect and provide access to all kinds of publications.
 We use the word "periodical" to distinguish publications that are issued periodically--daily, weekly, monthly, quarterly--from publications that are issued singly, like books, or irregularly, like books in a series.

 Librarians and publishers call newspapers and magazines "popular" periodicals.

 Journals are also often called academic or scholarly to indicate both their origins (often in academic institutions) and audiences (often scholars).
 They are also often peer-reviewed or refereed.

 People new to these terms often confuse journal with article.
 An article is a single authored item within any kind of periodical.
 A journal is a periodically-published collection of articles by different authors.